EdMarzal97/EdMarzal97/README.md

 ![Edward Marzal Banner](https://raw.githubusercontent.com/EdMarzal97/EdMarzal97/main/Banner-Edward-Marzal.jpg)
 # Hi there, I'm Edward 👋

 I'm a Software developer with more than 4 years of experience qualified in Backend, Frontend development and database administration.
-Expert in Javascript, Typescript, Nodejs, Angular, React, Java, SpringBoot, Python, Django, NoSQL and SQL databases (MongoDB, PostgreSQL) and Cloud Services (AWS and Firebase).
+Expert in Javascript, Typescript, Nodejs, Angular, React, Java, SpringBoot, C#, .NET, Python, Django, Flask, NoSQL and SQL databases (MongoDB, PostgreSQL) and Cloud Services (AWS, Azure and Firebase).
 Strong problem solving skills and clean coding.
 As a Software developer I focus on objectives, teamwork and development using best practices, SOLID principles and desing patterns.

 💡 &nbsp; I’m interested in explore and learn new technologies.\
 🌱&nbsp; I’m everyday learning about the last technology trend.\